nginx/unit-docs/source/unitctl.rst

 ++++++++++++++++++++++++++

-Unitctl can fetch the configuration from a running instance of Unit and load it in any number of preconfigured editors on your command line using the **edit** command.
+Unitctl can fetch the configuration from a running instance of Unit and load it in a preconfigured editor on your command line using the **edit** command.

-Unitctl will try to use whatever editor is configured with the **EDITOR** environment variable, but will default to vim, emacs, nano, vi, or pico.
+Unitctl tries to use the editor configured with the **EDITOR** environment variable, but defaults to vim, emacs, nano, vi, or pico if **EDITOR** is not set.

-To edit the current configuration, run the following command:
+To edit the current configuration, run:

 .. code-block:: console

    $ unitctl edit

-The configuration will be loaded into the editor, and you can make any necessary changes.
-Once you save and close the editor, you will see the following output:
+The configuration loads into the editor, allowing you to make any necessary changes.
+Once you save and close the editor, you see the following output:

 .. code-block:: console